jtgrassie/monero-pool/README.md

 The web UI, as mentioned above, should ideally be placed behind a *caching proxy*.
 Therefore SSL termination should be be configured there (i.e. in Apache/Nginx).

+## Help / Contact

+If you need help setting up your own pool, you can find me (jtgrassie) on IRC in [#monero-pool](irc://chat.freenode.net/#monero-pool) and many of the other Monero channels.

 ## Supporting the project